fluxcd/flux/chart/flux/README.md

 verify the ssh keys acquired through the `ssh-keyscan` match expectations using an alternate mechanism.

-* Start flux and flux helm operator:
+* Start Flux and Flux helm operator:

   - Using a string for setting `known_hosts`